 Polihale Beach has some facilities and camping is by permit only.
 Strong currents and no lifeguard make it is a notoriously dangerous beach for swimming.
 This is a great beach for shelling, long beach walks and spectacular sunsets.
 Directions to Polihale Beach.

-Salt Pond – On Kauai’s Western shore, Salt Pond Beach Park has a number of protected shallow pools that offer great snorkeling for the little ones.
+Salt Pond – On Kauai’s South-Western shore, Salt Pond Beach Park has a number of protected shallow pools that offer great snorkeling for the little ones.
 The water is generally quite clear here and the natural fringing reefs help keep the water fairly calm.
 Tide pools on the East side of the beach are a great place to discover additional Hawaiian marine life.
 A lifeguard is posted here and you will find restrooms, showers and shade pavilions in the park.

 Salt Pond’s salt beds are a natural wetland and while salt forms naturally here, the salt beds are quite man made.
 Salt Pond is named for the natural wetlands that Hawaiians use to produce salt used for cooking and medicinal purposes.
 Salt Pond Beach Park lies adjacent to the only natural salt ponds on Kauai.
 These Salt ponds are strictly for the use of Native Hawaiians.
 Salt Pond it is also an excellent beach for small children due to semi protected ocean conditions.
-Directions to Salt Pond.

 Tunnels Beach – (pronounced Makua) is the ultimate snorkeling and scuba divers beach.
 This crescent shaped bay is fringed by palms and Ironwood trees.
 The golden sand beach has a backdrop of lush jungle and mountains making this a picture perfect beach.
 Tunnels is a favorite surfing, winds surfing and kite surfing beach.
 Lava tubes form the many underwater caverns give Tunnels it’s name as well as a magical underwater world to explore.
 Don’t miss the spectacular sunset from this North Shore beach.